 In addition, the Department of Art supports students across the College interested in pursuing courses of study and future careers in the fields of design and architecture.
 The department offers instruction in 2D and 3D design, architectural history, and a variety of topics related to art and the environment.

-Professors Sharon Corwin, Bevin Engman, and Véronique Plesch; Associate Professors Gary Green, Daniel Harkett, Garry Mitchell, and Tanya Sheehan; Assistant Professors Marta Ameri and Bradley Borthwick; Faculty Fellows Amanda Lilleston and Juliet Sperling
+Professors Sharon Corwin, Bevin Engman, Véronique Plesch, and Tanya Sheehan; Associate Professors Gary Green, Daniel Harkett, and Garry Mitchell; Assistant Professors Marta Ameri and Bradley Borthwick; Faculty Fellows Amanda Lilleston, Juliet Sperling, and Thalaasa Raasch.

 Requirements for the Major in Studio Art